caelchristian/Dino-Runner/README.md

 #### (project root dir)/make-build-debug/dino

 ### If the compiler cannot find <SFML/Graphics.hpp> you may need to add SFML libraries manually.
 Refer to the SFML documentation above.

-## Grade: 100
-#### All requirements were met, as well as use of a different API than the starter code that was provided was a great challenge.

 ## Assets used (free domain):
 ### [nature-things](https://shubibubi.itch.io/nature-things)